Enjoy my writing and art? Want to see more? Support my work on Patreon!

 While it is important to respect the origins of whatever deities you follow, most will tell you that there’s nothing wrong with following a god or gods that differ from you ethnically.
 It would be very important for you to learn all you can about the culture though, and to take measure to avoid offending people who do have an ethnic connection.
 (Usually that’s a simple as keeping your business to yourself.)

-Pagans as a whole worship a huge number of deities and entities, and we’re not always genetically connected to their place of origin.
+Pagans as a whole worship a huge number of deities and entities, and they’re not always genetically connected to their place of origin.
 There’s no law that says you can only worship based on what’s in your blood.
 If a path is right for you, you’ll know, and you shouldn’t let anyone deter you from following it.